OpenClaw Training (I): Growing into a Personal Assistant

 # USER.md

-- Name: [username]
+- Name: [your name]

-- Timezone: Asia/Shanghai
+- Timezone: [your timezone]

-- Reply style: Precise, not verbose
+- Reply style: [preferred style]

-- Language: Chinese preferred
+- Language: [language preference]

 This profile is in context every session — no need to re-introduce yourself.
 The user’s professional background and interests also influence how the AI prioritizes information retrieval and analysis.